cypress-io/cypress/docs/source/guides/cypress-basics/core-concepts.md

 ## To Assert, or Not To Assert?

-Cypress makes dozens of assertions available to you via its included libraries, but sometimes the best test may make no assertions at all!
-What do we mean by this?
+Despite the dozens of assertions Cypress makes available to you, sometimes the best test may make no assertions at all!
+How can this be?
 Let's look at an example:

 ```js
 cy.visit("/home")